Skip to content

 Display Name Schema Name Type Example Value

-Polling Interval (days) fsi_PollingIntervalDays Integer 1
+Polling Interval (days) fsi_MCM_PollingIntervalDays Integer 1

-Notification Severity Threshold fsi_NotifySeverities Text high,critical
+Notification Severity Threshold fsi_MCM_NotifySeverities Text high,critical

-Teams Channel ID fsi_TeamsChannelId Text 19:abc123@thread.tacv2
+Teams Channel ID fsi_MCM_TeamsChannelId Text 19:abc123@thread.tacv2

-Teams Team ID fsi_TeamsTeamId Text xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+Teams Team ID fsi_MCM_TeamsTeamId Text xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

 Note: Create these in your solution via Solutions > your solution > Add > Environment variable.
+The env vars are also auto-provisioned by scripts/create_mcm_environment_variables.py.

 To reference an environment variable in the flow, use the Dataverse - List rows action to query the Environment Variable Values table, or use the @{outputs('Get_Environment_Variable')?['body/value']} pattern after adding a dedicated lookup action.
 This aligns with ALM best practices and simplifies managed solution deployments.